tijn714/OS/README.md

 ## ChangeLog

 - **v4 (CURRENT)**
-  - added IDT, GDT and ISR
+  - added IDT, GDT, ISR, AES-256 and Base64.
 - **v3**
-  - using better project structure
+  - using better project structure.
   - Improved the VGA driver and gave the kprint function the same functionality as the printf works.
 - **v2**
   - Added support for CPU operations, VGA text mode, memory management.